-In the early 1900s in Seattle, a “land grab” was set off by the news of two major civic projects: a world’s fair at the new campus of the University of Washington, and preparations to begin digging the Lake Washington Ship Canal.
+In the early 1900s in Seattle, a “land grab” was set off by the news of two major civic projects: a world’s fair to be held at the new campus of the University of Washington, and preparations to begin digging the Lake Washington Ship Canal.
 Land developers knew that areas adjacent to these projects would increase in value, so they began buying up property.

 In September 1905 the McLaughlin Realty Company was incorporated by the McLaughlin brothers with a business partner, Seattle real estate attorney/investor R.F.
 Booth.
 On January 12, 1906, newspapers reported that Robert McLaughlin, the older of the two brothers, had “dropped dead” in Hotel Washington where he was staying.
 Perhaps Robert McLaughlin’s sudden death added to the hotel’s reputation for being under a curse.
 The hotel closed on May 7, 1906 and was torn down the following year as part of the Denny Regrade project (present site of Belltown.)

 Despite the shock of his brother’s death, in 1906 Joseph McLaughlin brought his wife and two youngest children out to Seattle to live.
 He and R.F.
 Booth filed their first plat in May 1906 for land in the Oxbow area of the Duwamish River in southwest Seattle.
 The Duwamish River channel was later straightened as a part of the overall engineering work of the Lake Washington Ship Canal, and land there increased in value.